KimSangYeon-DGU/Self_taught_algorithm_study/README.md

 - This is a repository on studying algorithm and data structure.

 # What is an Algorithm?
-- The algorithm is a reasonable specification to solve given problem.
+- The algorithm is a reasonable specification to solve a given problem.

 # [Uploaded Algorithms List](Codes/)
 - **Sort**